Danzig crisis: Bonnet and Ribbentrop meet

+French factions

 Governments under the Troisième République were unstable coalitions and the powers of the premier was more alike to being the chairman of a quarreling committee than an executive leader.
 The cabinet of Édouard Daladier was badly divided into three factions.
 The first was the "peace lobby" (the appeasement faction) led by Bonnet and which included Jean Mistler, Henri Bérenger, Jean Montigny, Anatole de Monzie, François Piétri, Lucien Lamoureux, and Joseph Caillaux.
 Another faction, the "policy of firmness" (the anti-appeasement faction) was made up of Paul Reynaud, Jean Zay, and Georges Mandel.
-A third faction led by Daladier stood half-way between the "peace lobby" and the "policy of firmness".
-Daladier had supported a policy of appeasement in 1938 largely out of his perception of French weakness vis-vis the Reich, but in 1939, he tended to favor the "policy of firmness".
-Daladier's change in stance was due to increased French industrial production together with the efforts of the Colonial minister Mandel to raise more troops in France's populous African colonies alongside with the equally populous colony of French Indochina, which provided a way of compensating for Germany's greater population.
-French decision-making during the Danzig crisis was very dysfunctional with Bonnet seeking a way to avoid going to war for Poland vs. Daladier who was willing to honor France's alliance with Poland should the Reich chose war.
+A third faction led by Daladier stood between the "peace lobby" and the "policy of firmness".
+Daladier had supported a policy of appeasement in 1938 largely out of his perception of French weakness regarding the Reich, but in 1939, he tended to favor the "policy of firmness".
+Daladier's change in stance was due to increased French industrial production together with the efforts of the Colonial minister Mandel to raise more troops in France's populous African colonies along with the equally populous colony of French Indochina, which provided a way of compensating for Germany's greater population.
+French decision-making during the Danzig crisis was divided, with Bonnet seeking a way to avoid going to war for Poland, while Daladier was willing to honor France's alliance with Poland should the Reich choose war.

-During his talks with Lipski and Beck in the winter of 1938-1939, Ribbentrop's main demand was not that the Poles allow the return of the Free City, but rather that Poland sign the Anti-Comintern Pact, which was a symbolic gesture that was understood in Berlin as a sign that Poland accepted being in the German sphere of influence.
-During the same period, Hungary signed the Anti-Comintern Pact, which both Hitler and Ribbentrop understood as a symbolic gesture that Hungary was now in the German sphere of influence.